 The guinea hens cluck loudly, enjoying the neighbor’s grassy lawn and a worm or two from it.
 They seem oblivious to the terrier’s warnings to go away.

 The hens enjoyed themselves.

-The hens enjoyed themselves, and after a bit of sun in the neighbor’s yard, they decided it’s time to go.
-Maybe a couple of tiny sounds of barking reached their ears and prompted the clucks to leave.
+The hens enjoyed themselves, and after a bit of sun in the neighbor’s yard, they decided it was time to go.
+Maybe a couple of tiny barking sounds reached their ears and prompted the clucks to leave.

 Whatever it was, Lo made mama Gidget proud by taking the initiative to help ward the pesky neighbors away.